California police chief, feds in immigration probe spat

 Santa Cruz Police Chief Kevin Vogel and assistant chief Dan Flippo said Thursday that Department of Homeland Security officials lied when they assured them a Feb.
 13 joint operation in the region would not include immigration-related arrests during the gang raids.
 Flippo said he learned a "number" of immigration arrests were made the next night when dozens of protesters disrupted a Santa Cruz City Council meeting to voice their displeasure.

+But James Schwab, a spokesman for the San Francisco field office of Immigration and Customs Enforcement, said in a statement that agents did only what they agreed to before the raid, and that any suggestion otherwise are "completely false, reckless, and disturbing."

-Santa Cruz police and DHS agents arrested 10 people allegedly associated with the MS-13 gang, also known as the Mara Salvatrucha gang.
+Santa Cruz police and immigration agents arrested 10 people allegedly associated with the MS-13 gang, also known as Mara Salvatrucha.
 Seven were charged with extortion and three with drug dealing.
 Some of those arrested have been connected to four Santa Cruz homicides, the chief said.
 The chief said the department no longer trusts DHS and will no longer work with the agency.
+ICE is a subsidiary of DHS.

 "We can't cooperate with a law enforcement agency we cannot trust," Vogel said.